-I have been blessed to be able to spend time with the best leaders in college athletics in the three-plus years since I started Kingdom Coaching and my podcast, Coaching DNA.
+I have been blessed to be able to spend time with the best leaders in college athletics in the four years since I started Kingdom Coaching and my podcast, Coaching DNA.
 This on-going training and access to elite leaders combined with my 11 years of coaching college baseball and six years leading on a church staff has uniquely positioned me to add massive value to coaches and leaders

 The general profile of my clients is a leader/coach (both assistant and head) who want to grow.
 Some have acute struggles and some just want to take the next step in their careers.

 Most coaches who I know have some level of unhealth.
 At different times during my 11 years of coaching, I was stressed, lacked clarity, felt isolated, and just generally needed someone to work with.

 If you're currently like I was, just know it doesn't have to be this way.
 Imagine being really healthy emotionally, physically, and mentally.
 Imagine having a person to help you see clearly, act as a sounding board, and resource, equip, and develop you to be an elite leader.